Amanster23/WEB250-Aman-Malik/README.md

 ## Assignment 8

-In this session, I got to learn about Internet data sources and JSNO concepts.
+In this session, I got to learn about Internet data sources and JSON concepts.
 JSON is based on a subset of JavaScript and is commonly used with JavaScript, but it is a language-independent format.
 So far in the assignment, I am still trying to figure out on how to get it all to work.
 I have come across some issues that I've figured out, so I'm sure with more time, I can start to understand more.
 I am looking forward to getting more comfortable with JSON, as I know this language can be very helpful in certain aspects.